-In 2021, crime violations and crime rate increased in Cambridge Bay, remained stable in Kugaaruk, and decreased in the remaining communities.
-Kitikmeot had a 7% decrease in overall crime rate in 2021.
-Kugaaruk tends to have the lowest number of criminal code violations and the lowest crime rate of all Kitikmeot communities (Figure 8.5-2).
+In 2022, crime violations and crime rate increased in Gjoa Haven, remained mostly stable in Kugaaruk, and decreased in the remaining communities.
+Kitikmeot had a 19% decrease in overall crime rate and a 7% decrease in criminal violations in 2022.
+Kugaaruk continues to have the lowest number of criminal code violations and the lowest crime rate of all Kitikmeot communities (Figure 8.5-2).

-Information on criminal code violations for 2022 was not available at the time of writing this report.
+Information on criminal code violations for 2023 was not available at the time of writing this report.